jank34/CPUusingJava/README.md

 # CPUusingJava
-Created a virtual machine including CPU and assembler from scratch using JAVA Run cpu_test3 to test out functionality
+Created a virtual machine including CPU and assembler from scratch using JAVA.

+Run cpu_test3 to test out functionality